salman-shaikh-19/My-Finance-Tracker/daily_task.md

 - explore supabase.
 - if email not confirmed then resend confirmation mail while login and tell user to confirm email, if user confirm redirect to dashboard.
+- manage end msg if user seen all data of expenses.
 - custom email body in supabase implemented.
 - optimize code.